 - The student will recognize, vindicate, and effect necessary change from a biblical perspective and with professional skill to improve the effectiveness of teams and organizations.

 - The student will describe distinctions of biblical leadership from other systems and continually develop and implement leadership plans that reflect those differences.

 Master of Science in Education (MSEd) – 36 Credit Hours

 Teaching and leading professionally requires the practical knowledge of a subject and the ability to communicate that subject in ways that students can understand.
 The constant changes in education and the development of new teaching methods and technologies require professionals who are dedicated to

 The Master of Science in Education degree (MSEd) is a graduate degree that offers various areas of concentration for those who desire to advance further in the field of education.
 Classroom teachers will find this degree especially attractive.
 In addition, the MSEd degree is an academic degree that encourages an educator’s development and intellectual enrichment.
 Moreover, the MSEd degree is a specialized degree that facilitates licensure renewal, faculty promotion, and salary increases.
 Finally, the MSEd degree is a professional degree that prepares an educator for doctoral studies.

 Areas of Concentration

-Calvary offers the MSEd degree with concentrations in Christian Education, Curriculum and Instruction, Elementary Education, and Administration and School Leadership.
+Calvary offers the MSEd degree with concentrations in Christian Education, Curriculum and Instruction, Administration and School Leadership, and Elementary Education.
 In the future, other specialties may be added, including Adult Education, English as a Second Language, Higher Education, Educational Technology, Reading and Literacy, and/or Special Education.

-- Request official admission status to the seminary and to the M.S.Ed. program (see current catalog for more information).
+- Request official admission status to the graduate school and to the M.S.Ed. program (see current catalog for more information).
 Complete and file the appropriate application for admission to the graduate program.

 - Submit all official transcript(s) and any relevant test scores.